Skip to main content

 }

 Restart Claude Desktop.
-You will now see a new hammer icon (🛠️) indicating that Claude has full access to your API directly through Karada’s generated tools!
+You will see a new hammer icon (🛠️) indicating that Claude has full access to your API directly through Karada’s generated tools.